comprna/humming/README.md

 ```

-The columns correspond to: chromosome, source, feature,	start, end, score, strand, frame, and transcript ID.
+The columns correspond to: `chromosome, source, feature, start, end, score, strand, frame, and transcript ID`.

 #### PAF

-The PAF format is still not supported.
+The PAF format is not yet supported - `under development`

 ----------------------------